extism/ocaml-sdk/README.md

 > **Note**: If you're unsure what Extism is or what an SDK is see our homepage: [https://extism.org](https://extism.org).

-> **Note**: This repo is 1.0 alpha version of the OCaml SDK and is a work in progress.
-We'd love any feedback you have on it, but consider using the supported OCaml SDK in [extism/extism](https://github.com/extism/extism/tree/main/ocaml) until we hit 1.0.

 ## Documentation

 Documentation is available at [https://extism.github.io/ocaml-sdk](https://extism.github.io/ocaml-sdk)